LumKitty/LIVnyan/README.md

   * Add a crop filter, crop left: 1920 bottom: 1080.
 Do not use a transform for this!
   * Place this *behind* the "LIV Quadrants" source so it is completely hidden
 * Capture VNyan Spout2 output in the usual way
-  * place this in front of "LIV Quadrands"
+  * place this in front of "LIV Quadrants"
 * Source clone "LIV Quadrants" again, name it "LIV Glow".
   * Add a crop filter, crop right 1920 bottom: 1080.
   * Right click it -> Blending Mode -> Add